DOdrums/PortfolioProjectTwo/README.md

 #### As the owner

-* I want to build a helpful tool for people how buy the Moonlander.
+* I want to build a helpful tool for people who just bought or already owned the Moonlander.
 * I want the user to improve their typing and have data to back that up.
 * I want the user to be challenged and have fun.
 * I want the user to keep trying and playing with the tutor.